ObjectForesight: Predicting Future 3D Object Trajectories from Human Videos: Conclusion

-We introduce the task of forecasting future 3D object motion directly from passive human videos, framing object dynamics prediction as an object-centric, SE(3) trajectory modeling problem grounded in realistic manipulation behavior.
-Our large-scale dataset—constructed through automated segmentation, tracking, monocular reconstruction, and pose alignment—provides millions of metrically grounded trajectories that capture how objects move across diverse everyday interactions.
-Building on this foundation, \method\ integrates monocular geometry, recent motion, and local scene structure within a diffusion-based transformer, enabling multimodal prediction of physically consistent futures.
-Experiments demonstrate strong performance across translation, rotation, and temporal stability metrics, with \method\ outperforming auto-regressive and video-generation baselines and generalizing to new objects and environments.
+We introduced the task of forecasting future 3D object motion directly from passive human videos, framing it as an object-centric SE(3) trajectory prediction problem.
+To support this task, we constructed a large-scale dataset through automated segmentation, tracking, monocular reconstruction, and pose alignment, yielding millions of metrically grounded trajectories across diverse everyday manipulations without requiring any manual annotation or motion capture. \method\ combines monocular geometry, recent motion history, and local scene structure within a diffusion-based transformer to produce multimodal, physically consistent trajectory predictions.
+The diffusion formulation is central to this capability, allowing the model to capture the inherent uncertainty of future object motion rather than collapsing to a single deterministic output.
+Experiments show that \method\ outperforms autoregressive and video-generation baselines across different metrics.

-While the current formulation focuses primarily on rigid objects and short-horizon predictions, it suggests several promising directions for future research.
-One limitation is the rigidity assumption, which restricts the model’s ability to capture interactions involving flexible, articulated, or deformable objects.
-Future work can extend our object-centric representation to more expressive parameterizations—such as articulated kinematic models, learned deformation fields, or neural implicit surfaces—to handle richer categories of everyday objects.
-Overall, our results establish a foundation for scalable, object-centric 3D dynamics modeling and point toward richer, more general predictive models of physical interaction.
+Our current formulation is limited to rigid objects and short prediction horizons.
+Natural extensions include adopting more expressive representations such as articulated kinematic models or learned deformation fields, exploring longer prediction horizons, and integrating with downstream planning or manipulation policies.
+More broadly, our results establish a foundation for scalable, object-centric 3D dynamics modeling and point toward richer predictive models of physical interaction.